couchbaselabs/docs-ng/content/couchbase-manual-2.2/command-line-interface-for-administration.markdown

 1024; in earlier versions of Couchbase, you may have a different number of vBuckets.
-If you do want to restore data to a cluster with a different number of vBuckets, you should perform this command with port `11211`, which will accomodate the difference in vBuckets:
+If you do want to restore data to a cluster with a different number of vBuckets, you should perform this command with port `11211`, which will accommodate the difference in vBuckets:

 ```